IAMMITHILA/Breath-Well-And-Air-Revive-System/README.md

 2. Mst.
 Fatematuzzohura Sathi ; https://github.com/FatematuzzohuraSathi

-## Project Overview & Features
+## Project Overview:

-The **Breath Well and Air Revive System** is an Conceptual **advanced outdoor device** designed to **absorb polluted air,  purify it using state of the art filtration techniques,  control temperature  and  integrate with a  comprehensive Air Condition Monitoring System**.
-Positioned on **electric posts, lamp posts and high towers and powered by solar energy**.
+**Breath Well and Air Revive System** is a conceptual **advanced outdoor air purification device** designed to improve air quality in smart cities.
+It absorbs polluted air, purifies it using **state-of-the-art filtration technology** and helps regulate the surrounding temperature.
+The system also integrates a **comprehensive Air Condition Monitoring System** for real-time environmental monitoring.
+It designed to be installed on **electric poles, lamp posts and high towers**, it is powered by **solar energy**.
 It offers a sustainable solution for enhancing air quality and comfort in smart cities.

+## Features:

-Air Purification:
+### Air Purification:

 Advanced Filtration: Uses HEPA, activated carbon, and electrostatic filters.

+### Pollution Capture:
-Pollution Capture: Targets air from high-traffic and industrial zones.
+Targets air from high-traffic and industrial zones.

-Temperature Control:
+### Temperature Control:

 Smart Cooling: Energy-efficient HVAC with adaptive regulation.